Louisville dentist nationally recognized for restoring smiles to those in need

 The idea to create this free smiles clinic may have been Dr. Ransdell's idea, but he says it is volunteers like dental hygienist Jennifer Hasch that keep it going.

-"Seeing patients that have high need that could be suffering from pain and/or anxiety based on how their smile looks, you know, answering that need is really rewarding," Hasch said.
+"Seeing patients that have a high need, that could be suffering from pain and/or anxiety based on how their smile looks, you know, answering that need is really rewarding," Hasch said.

 Hasch said the reason she got into dentistry is because of Dr. Ransdell, her family dentist.